OpenVoiceOS/ovos-docker/README.md

 ### PulseAudio

 PulseAudio is a requirement and has to be up and running on the host to expose a socket and a cookie and to allow as well the containers to use the microphone and speakers.

 On modern Linux distribution, Pipewire handles the sound stack on the system, make sure PulseAudio support is enabled within PipeWire and the service is started as a user and not as `root`.
+The user running the containers has to be part of the `audio` system group.

+A quick check to see if PulseAudio is running fine anf if the user has access is to run `pactl info`, the command should return information without any error or connection refused.

 ## How to build these images